Actipro/Avalonia-Controls/Documentation/topics/bars/controls/popup-button.md

 See the [Using Commands](using-commands.md) topic for more information on commands.

+### Focus Behavior

+In cases where you wish for the button to remain focused after a click on one of its popup menu items, set the [BarPopupButton](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton).[InvocationFocusBehavior](xref:@ActiproUIRoot.Controls.Bars.BarPopupButton.InvocationFocusBehavior) property to [Self](xref:@ActiproUIRoot.Controls.Bars.InvocationFocusBehavior.Self).

 ## Screen Tips

 The controls support screen tips, which are formatted tool tips.